Common Car Accident Injuries

 - Organ damage

-A broken bone often leaves victims with limited mobility or significant discomfort during recovery.
-Not only are broken bones painful, but they can also prevent you from returning to work or enjoying your favorite activities.
+A broken bone often leaves victims with limited mobility or significant pain during recovery, and can prevent you from returning to work or enjoying your favorite activities.

-Accident victims break bones when the force of the collision causes them to slam into the airbag, parts of the car, or loose items.
-Some people may even be ejected from the vehicle and break bones from hitting the pavement or other objects.
+Accident victims break bones when the collision force causes them to hit the airbag, car parts, or loose items.
+Some people are ejected from vehicles and break bones after hitting the pavement or objects.
 Commonly broken bones from a car accident include:

 - Ribs